akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 ## Constructing Graphs

 Graphs are built from simple Flows which serve as the linear connections within the graphs as well as junctions which serve as fan-in and fan-out points for Flows.
-Thanks to the junctions having meaningful types based on their behaviour and making them explicit elements these elements should be rather straightforward to use.
+Thanks to the junctions having meaningful types based on their behavior and making them explicit elements these elements should be rather straightforward to use.

 Akka Streams currently provide these junctions (for a detailed list see @ref[stages overview](stages-overview.md)):